12 Reasons to Visit Saxon Switzerland National Park [in 2025]

 5. Explore small picturesque villages

-Altendorf is one of the many villages situated on top of the Kirnitzsch valley and can be reached by bus 260 from Bad Schandau but I recommend the hike from the Kirnitzschtal tramway stop Ostrauer Mühle.
+Altendorf is one of the many villages situated on top of the Kirnitzsch valley and can be reached by bus 260 from Bad Schandau, but I recommend the hike from the Kirnitzschtal tramway stop Ostrauer Mühle.
 It’s a very small village but offers some beautiful views.
-This village together with the nearby ones of Mittelndorf, Lichtenhain, Ottendorf, and Saupsdorf, is part of the Seibnitz municipality.
+This village, together with the nearby ones of Mittelndorf, Lichtenhain, Ottendorf, and Saupsdorf, is part of the Seibnitz municipality.

 6. Take the historical Kirnitzschtal tramway

 The trams run along a one-way track, with two points along the way where the changeover of the signal rods takes place.
-This system has been in place for 45 years and has proven effective in avoiding any accidents.
+This system has been in place for 45 years and has proven effective in avoiding accidents.

-My suggestion is to choose a daily ticket for 10€ which allows you to have as many rides as you wish (a one-way ticket is 7€ so even for two rides it’s worth it).
-This way you can choose to get off at any of the nine stops, go for a hike, and take the tram for a few more stops.
+My suggestion is to get a 10€ daily ticket, which allows you to have as many rides as you wish (a one-way ticket is 7€, so even for two rides it’s worth it).
+This way, you can choose to get off at any of the nine stops, go for a hike, and take the tram for a few more stops.

 If you are visiting on certain special dates, you can even get the chance to ride one of the museum cars of the Kirnitzschtal tramway, which gets polished for the occasion and brought back on track.
 Here are the 2024 dates:

-- April 20/21, 2024: Bahnerlebnistage (Railway experience days)
+• April 26/27, 2025: Bahnerlebnistage (Railway experience days)

-- May 1st, 2024: Fahrt in den Mai (Trip to May)
+• May 1st, 2025: Fahrt in den Mai (Trip to May)

-- October 3rd, 2024: Fahrt in den Herbst (Journey into fall)
+• October 3rd, 2025: Fahrt in den Herbst (Journey into fall)

 Check out more details on the official website here.